McDonnell Douglas AV-8B Harrier II: Spanish Navy

 Spain, already using the AV-8S Matador, became the first international operator of the AV-8B by signing an order for 12 aircraft in March 1983.
 Designated VA-2 Matador II by the Spanish Navy (Armada Española), this variant is known as EAV-8B by McDonnell Douglas.
 Pilot conversion took place in the U.S. On 6 October 1987, the first three Matador IIs were delivered to Naval Station Rota.
-The new aircraft were painted in a two-tone matte grey finish, similar to U.S. Navy aircraft, and deliveries were complete by 1988.
+The new aircraft were painted in a two-tone matte gray finish, similar to U.S. Navy aircraft, and deliveries were complete by 1988.

 BAe test pilots cleared the aircraft carrier Príncipe de Asturias for Harrier operations in July 1989.
 The carrier, which replaced the World War II-era Dédalo, has a 12° ski-jump ramp.
 It was originally planned that the first unit to operate the aircraft would be the 8a Escuadrilla.
 This unit was disbanded on 24 October 1986, following the sales of AV-8S Matadors to Thailand.
 Instead, 9a Escuadrilla was formed on 29 September 1987, to become part of the Alpha Carrier Air Group and operate the EAV-8B.

 In March 1993, under the September 1990 Tripartite MoU between the U.S., Italy, and Spain, eight EAV-8B Plus Matadors were ordered, along with a twin-seat TAV-8B.
 Deliveries of the Plus-standard aircraft started in 1996.
 On 11 May 2000, Boeing and the NAVAIR finalized a contract to remanufacture Spanish EAV-8Bs to bring them up to Plus standard.
 Boeing said the deal required it to remanufacture two EAV-8Bs, with an option for another seven aircraft; other sources say the total was 11 aircraft.
 The remanufacture allowed the aircraft to carry four AIM-120 AMRAAMs, enhanced the pilot's situational awareness through the installation of new radar and avionics, and provided a new engine.
 Eventually, 5 aircraft were modified, the last having been delivered on 5 December 2003.

 Spanish EAV-8Bs joined Operation Deny Flight, enforcing the UN's no-fly zone over Bosnia and Herzegovina.
 Spain did not send its aircraft carrier to participate in the Iraq War in 2003, instead deploying F/A-18s and other aircraft to Turkey to defend that country against potential Iraqi attacks.
 Starting in 2007, Spain was looking to replace its Harrier IIs—with the likely option being the F-35B.
 The Spanish government, in May 2014 however, announced that it had decided to extend the aircraft's service life to beyond 2025 due to a lack of funds for a replacement aircraft.

 Following the decommissioning of Príncipe de Asturias in February 2013, the sole naval platform from which Spanish Harrier IIs can operate is the amphibious assault ship Juan Carlos I.